Dr. Jeff VanDerWerff ’83 Professor of U.S. Government & Public Life; Dean of the Social Sciences

 Dr. VanDerWerff teaches American politics, public policy, religion and politics, and constitutional law.
 He also serves as the pre-law adviser to students.
 A Northwestern College graduate, he holds a doctorate in American politics and public administration.
 Research interests include religion and politics and political theology.
 He is a member of both the American Political Science Association and Christians in Political Science.

-American National Government (American politics) A broad survey of the major political and governmental institutions in the United States.
-This course examines how citizens attempt to influence their government and how the government responds.
+(4 credits) (NWCore option under Self and Society) (American politics) A broad survey of the major political and governmental institutions in the United States, this course examines how citizens attempt to influence their government and how the government responds.
 The course also develops the foundations for a biblical perspective on the role of government and the role of citizens.
-(4 credits) (IGE option under Self and Society)

 - Politics and Public Policy

-Politics and Public Policy A general examination of domestic and foreign policies of the United States.
+(4 credits, alternate years, consult department) (American politics) A general examination of domestic and foreign policies of the United States.
 Education, health care, civil rights and economic policy are among the various polices explored.
 Particular attention is given to the differences between Christian liberal and Christian conservative policy perspectives of problems such as crime, discrimination, poverty, degradation of the environment and others.
-(4 credits, alternate years, consult department) (American politics)

 - Electoral Politics Field Experience